sts4222/nap-demo/README.md

 # nap-demo

-This docker-compose builds an NGINX instance in front of two Wordpress containers.The NGINX+ image used has been created based on a trial license.
+This docker-compose builds an NGINX instance in front of two Wordpress containers.
+The NGINX+ image used has been created based on a trial license.
 To get a free trial apply under:

 https://www.nginx.com/free-trial-request